jgrindall/udacity-fsjs-project4/README.md

 This project contains the client (Angular) and server (Nodejs) for a simple shopping website.

-The client-side is based off the work done in part 2 of the nanodegree (https://github.com/jgrindall/udacity-fsjs-project3)
+The client-side is based on my submission for part 3 of the nanodegree (https://github.com/jgrindall/udacity-fsjs-project3)

 - The built html/css/js files are hosted on Amazon S3.
 - The Nodejs application is hosted on Amazon EB.